indocomsoft/fluminus_cli/README.md

 ```bash
 mix fluminus
 ```

+5. If you want to download multimedia files in the weekly lesson plans as well, you will need to download ffmpeg

 Note that the first time running the mix task might be a bit slow because the code has to be compiled first.